-The group went to Metropolis in search of a LexCorp facility that they could use to fix their mutations, but ran into Superman and were subsequently involved in a time-consuming fight.
+The group ran into Superman, which resulted in a time-consuming fight due to misunderstanding.
 Things were worked out but by then the radiation's effects on Hank had begun to show.
 His flesh was falling off his bones, and he was obviously close to death.
 Terri also started exhibiting symptoms, beginning to fade from existence.
 Hank tried his hardest to work on a cure for her, but he was going fast.
 While he worked, Steve flew into the sun and Jim killed himself.
 Hank came up with a plan to fix Terri, but died before he could use it.
 Thankfully, Superman was still there and he was able to save Terri before she completely disappeared.

 Some time later, Hank returned in a new form.
 When his physical body had died, his consciousness had been turned to energy and sent into the machine on which he had been working.
 Somehow he had gained control over the machinery and was able to form it into a robotic body he could use as transport.
 His first thoughts once reconstituted were of his wife Terri, who had been institutionalized after the traumatic events which she had witnessed.